Knights Hospitaller: Most Venerable Order of Saint John

 In England, almost all the property of the Knights Hospitaller was confiscated by Henry VIII during the dissolution of the monasteries of the English Reformation.
 Though not formally suppressed, this effectively caused the activities of the English Langue of the order to come to an end.

-In 1831, a British order was recreated by European aristocrats claiming to be acting on behalf of the Sovereign Military Order of Malta.
+In 1831, a British order was irregularly recreated by European aristocrats claiming to be acting on behalf of the Sovereign Military Order of Malta.
 This order in time became known as the Most Venerable Order of Saint John, receiving a royal charter from Queen Victoria in 1888, before expanding throughout the British Empire and United States.
 Today, the best-known activities of this order are the St John Ambulance Brigade in Britain and the Commonwealth and the Saint John Eye Hospital in Jerusalem.
 The Most Venerable Order of Saint John has maintained a presence in Malta since the late 19th century.
 In contrast with the orders originating with the medieval Knights Hospitaller, the British organisation no longer limits its membership to Christians.